 - Remove the throat plate by loosening the front screw with a phillips screwdriver.
 Lift the throat plate and pull it out by the front end. - Lower the blade completely with the height handwheel.
-You can then access the table brackets through the throat plate opening. - From the back, loosen the three screws holding the rear table bracket with a 12 mm wrench. - If the blade was too far from the miter gage groove, move the bracket toward the miter gage groove.
-Tap with a wood block and hammer. - If the blade was too close to the miter gage groove, back the bracket away with a block of wood and hammer. - Tighten the screws, raise the blade and recheck. - Repeat until blade is parallel to miter gage groove. - If blade is still not parallel, adjust the front table bracket.
-Tilt blade to 45° with bevel lock handle and bevel handwheel. - From the back of the saw, loosen bolts holding front table bracket, as well as rear table bracket. - Reposition the blade to 90° with the bevel handwheel and bevel lock handle. - Lower blade and move the brackets as needed.
-Retighten all bracket screws. - Raise blade and recheck.
-Repeat until blade is parallel to the miter gage groove. - Place throat plate in opening and push it toward the rear of saw base to engage the spring clip.
+You can then access the table brackets through the throat plate opening. - From the back of the saw, loosen the three screws on the rear table bracket with a 12 mm wrench.
+See Figure 51. - If the blade was too far from the miter gage groove, move the bracket toward the miter gage groove.
+Tap with a wood block and hammer. - If the blade was too close to the miter gage groove, back the bracket away with the block of wood and hammer. - Tighten the screws, raise the blade and recheck.